DataDog/documentation/content/en/tracing/profiler/getting_started.md

     defer profiler.Stop()
     ```

-4. After a minute or two, visualize your profiles in the [Datadog APM > Profiling page][3].
+4. After a minute or two, visualize your profiles in the [Datadog APM > Profiler page][3].

 **Note**: